lmorchard/blog.decafbad.com/_posts/2011-06-08-moved-to-jekyll.markdown

 * A general lack of contextual links to related posts and such.
 Turns out that running the LSI option on Jekyll is completely horrible.

+* Regeneration seems less-than-happy in general, and I wish it did conditional regneration.
+That is, only produce the HTML for things that need it because dependencies have changed.
+No need to rebake the whole world just because I changed one file.

 The bright side is that there are solutions to all the broken things, and now I have something to tinker with again on my blog.
 So, let me know if anything else looks broken, and hopefully this will get me spewing some